Preventing Accidental Bather Exposure

 I know that there are many contributing factors to protecting bathers from accidental chlorine gas exposure, which would you say is the one area that requires the most attention in order to prevent such incidents?

 Education of operators.
 This is a problem mostly of ignorance.
-The solution to this problem is truly a no to low-cost solution.
+The solution to this problem is truly a no to a low-cost solution.
 It is my belief that most facilities already have the correct safety switch in place they just inadvertently bypass it in an effort to keep the pool operating during times the circulation system may not be flowing correctly, or the switches aren’t installed correctly, to begin with.
 If a pool doesn’t have the correct safety switch, in most cases it can be added for less than $200.

 Dozens of swimmers sickened by chemicals floating in toxic ‘gas cloud’ over California pool – Daily Mail